 Be the Broadband Service Provider of Choice

-Utilize Cambium Network’s Quality of Experience (QoE) solution to reduce churn and improve customer satisfaction while saving money with fewer support calls.
+Use Cambium Networks Quality of Experience (QoE) solution to reduce churn and improve customer satisfaction while saving money with fewer support calls.
 Offer customers a range of price points and service levels and optimize the usage of network resources.

-Cambium QoE solution is completely hardware agnostic.
-Enjoy the numerous advanced features on any equipment that you use to offer broadband services.
-From fiber to licensed and unlicensed wireless, Cambium Network’s QoE solution.
+The Cambium QoE solution is completely hardware agnostic.
+Enjoy the numerous advanced features on any equipment that you use to offer broadband services–from fiber to licensed and unlicensed wireless.

 With granular application shaping, dynamic queue-based rate limiting, congestion management and application insights, broadband service providers have immediate access to the information and controls to optimize end user experiences and be the service provider of choice.